ytmimi/Graphene-ObjectType-Generator/README.md

 ```
-In this example we created example.py in the current directory, and the file contais the ObjetType definition.
+In this example we created `example.py` in the current directory.
+The file contains the ObjetType definition.
 By default, 'import graphene' will be prepended to the top of the file.
 If you don't want to include this import, you can pass `include_imports = False` to `to_py_file`.
 Additional imports can be specified as a list using the `import_list` kwarg.
 ___

 ## Additional Information